 Meet the Board

 Sheryl Cline (President) is a 9-10 School Counselor at Linn-Mar High School in Marion, Iowa.
-She has been a school counselor for 7 years, starting as a K-12 counselor before moving to the high school level.
+She was a K-12 school counselor for 3 years before moving to the high school level.
 Sheryl is a graduate of the University of Iowa (MA-School Counseling) and Mt.
 Mercy College (BA-Psychology).
 She is passionate about college and career readiness, especially ways to introduce students to careers requiring less than a 4-year degree.
 Sheryl is the ICAP lead in her district, serves as an advisory committee member of the Marion Economic Development Corporation's Community Promise Initiative, and is working with the 5 other counselors to RAMP at LMHS.
 She believes that school counselors play a key role in advocating for school counseling at all levels, which happens day-to-day in the work we do in our buildings and in collaborating with all stakeholders.
 In her free time, Sheryl enjoys spending time with her Brittany (Bear), running, reading, and doing yoga.

 Cory Graven (President Elect-Elect) is currently in his 4th year as a middle school counselor with Center Point-Urbana Schools in Center Point, Iowa.
 Cory has been involved in education as a teacher and school counselor for ten years.
 Prior to his current role as President Elect-Elect, Cory began his ISCA Board experience as Secretary – from 2014-2017.
 Along with working on the role in this capacity, he has enjoyed working with fellow school counselors as an active member of both the ISCA conference and advocacy committees.
 Cory values the ability for school counselors around the state to be able to connect and learn from each other – sharing their diverse experiences and unique elements of their own school counseling programs – so that the profession can continue to grow and make a difference in the lives of students.
 He currently resides in Urbana, Iowa with his wife Kim and two kids.
 When away from the daily excitement of working with middle school kids, Cory spends time traveling, camping, bike riding, reading, cheering on the Red Sox, and playing with his son and daughter.